RubenNijhuis/Portfolio22/README.md

 Due to the amazing AssetHandeler component any asset can be given and displayed (mp4/jpeg/webp/png/avif).
 However because many sizes have to be supported the content needs to be sizes in either of two ways.

 Project blocks have a 1:1 ratio
-Journals - large format 5:7 - small format anything from 2:1 and wider (fluid) Template pages can have 1:1 and wider (fluid)
+Journal - large format 5:7 - small format anything from 2:1 and wider (fluid) Template pages can have 1:1 and wider (fluid)

 ## 🏢 Project structure